-Italy PM candidate facing CV scrutiny
+Italian PM candidate faces CV scrutiny

-Italian populists' PM candidate Conte facing CV scrutiny
+Italy election: Populist PM candidate Conte faces CV scrutiny

 The law professor nominated to be Italy's next prime minister is facing allegations he embellished his CV.

-But a spokeswoman for the institution told the New York Times that there is no record of him having studied there.
+But a spokeswoman for the institution told the New York Times there was no record of him having studied there.

 The Five Star Movement and its prospective coalition partner, the League, are awaiting approval from Italy's president to form a government.